 Alike This ELT lesson plan is designed around a short film titled Alike by Pepe School Land.
 In the lesson students practise using alike, adjectives to describe character and routines, watch a short film, predict how the film will end and speak about the film.
+The lesson won the British Council teachingEnglish Blog Award for February 2017.
 I would ask all teachers who use Film English to consider buying my book Film in Action as the royalties which I receive from sales help to keep the website completely free.
 Language level: Intermediate (B1) – Upper Intermediate (B2) 10 Sites Teachers Really Love 10 Sites Teachers Really Love (Sorry Admins) Though it’s the administrators’ job to steer the ship with regards to technology use in school, every teacher has their favorite edtech websites and apps they love to use with their students.
 After all, teachers are the ones who work most closely with their students and know which technology best meets the specific needs of their class.
 I’ve heard from many teachers over the years I’ve been writing this blog of new tech tools and their standby favorites.
 Here’s a list of some of teacher’s most talked about edtech websites and apps that might not yet be on your admins’ radars:

 Travel and Sightseeing: Directions Through Town (1) Whether you are on a sightseeing trip through Europe or backpacking in Australia, finding your way around the city while on vacation can be difficult unless you know what to say.
 Understanding directions is a big part of this.
 Look at the expressions below and be sure to understand the meaning of the places on the map before you begin the listening activity: Listen by pressing the "Play Audio" button.